 Hoods located immediately next to each other or immediately across from each other can create adverse effects on each other.

 Hoods must be tested by both EHRS and a vendor before they can be used by the lab occupants.
 The project manager must inform EHRS when a new hood has been installed.
 EHRS will then conduct a preliminary test of airflow and alarm function and will let the project manager know if the hood meets specifications.
 If balancing is needed, this must be done before EHRS tests the hood.
 Upon receiving EHRS approval, the project manager must contract a vendor to do ASHRAE 110 testing of the hood and provide them with the following Penn specific standards:

 With the sash height at 18 inches, each hood shall maintain an average face velocity of 80-120 fpm with no face velocity measurement more than plus or minus 20% of average [per ANSI/AIHA Z9.5].
 Low-flow alarms shall be set below 80 fpm.

-Hoods shall be tested after installation and meet ASHRAE 110-most current Tracer gas test protocol with a rating of 4 AI 0.1 and the Flow Vizualization and Velocity Procedure tests.
+Hoods shall be tested after installation and meet ASHRAE 110-most current Tracer gas test protocol with a rating of 4 AI 0.1 and the Flow Visualization and Velocity Procedure tests.
 A Professional Engineer shall seal test reports.
 Reports shall be provided to EHRS.